Faster parameterized algorithms for modification problems to minor-closed classes: Sketch of the algorithms

 {\tt Homogeneous}$(r,\tilde{a},a,\ell,t,G,A,W,\cal R)$\\ {\textbf{Input}:} Five integers $r\in\bN_{\geq 3}$, $\tilde{a},a,\ell,t\in \bN$, where $\tilde{a}\leq a$, a graph $G$, a set $A\subseteq V(G)$ of size at most $a$, and a flatness pair $(W,\mathfrak{R})$ of $G\setminus A$ of height $\funref{@philistines}(r,a,\tilde{a},\ell)$ whose $\mathfrak{R}$-compass has treewidth at most $t$.\\ {\textbf{Output}:} A flatness pair $(\breve{W},\breve{\mathfrak{R}})$ of $G\setminus A$ of height $r$ that is $\ell$-homogeneous with respect to $\binom{A}{\leq \tilde{a}}$ and is a $W'$-tilt of $(W,\mathfrak{R})$ for some subwall $W'$ of $W$.\\ Moreover, $\funref{@philistines}(r,\tilde{a},a,\ell) = \Ocal(r^{\newfun{@withdrawing}(\tilde{a},a,\ell)})$ where $\funref{@withdrawing}(\tilde{a},a,\ell)=2^{a^{\tilde{a}}\cdot2^{\Ocal((\tilde{a}+\ell)\cdot\log(\tilde{a}+\ell))}}$ and the algorithm runs in time $2^{\Ocal(\funref{@withdrawing}(\tilde{a},a,\ell)\cdot r \log r+t\log t)}\cdot(n+m)$. \end{proposition}

 Then we use the next result, that essentially says that the central vertex $v$ of a big enough homogeneous wall is irrelevant, i.e., $(G,k)$ and $(G\setminus v,k)$ are equivalent instances of the corresponding problem.
 Here, $\bid_{G\setminus A,W}(X)$ denotes the bidimensionality of a set $X$ in the wall $W$ with apex set $A$.
 The combinatorial version of this result is stated in \cite[Lemma 16]{SauST21kapiI} and can be algorithmized using \cite[Theorem 5]{SauST21amor} (\autoref{@expurgated}).
+Before presenting the next result we give some insight on the Unique Linkage Theorem.

+A \emph{linkage} $L$ of \emph{order} $k$ in a graph $G$ is the union of a collection of $k$ pairwise-disjoint paths of $G$.
+The set of pairs of vertices corresponding to the endpoints of these paths is the \emph{pattern} of $L$.
+The Unique Linkage Theorem, proven in \cite{RobertsonSGM22,RobertsonS09XXI} and also \cite{KawarabayashiW10asho}, asserts that there is a function $f_{\sf ul}$ such that if $L$ is a linkage of pattern $\Pcal$ of order $k$ in a graph $G$ with $V(G) = V(L)$ and $L$ is unique with pattern $\Pcal$, then the treewidth of $G$ is at most $f_{\sf ul}(k)$.
+The linkage function appears in the general dependency of several results related to the application of the irrelevant vertex technique (see~\cite{SauST21amor,SauST21kapiI,BasteST23hitti,GolovachST23comb,AdlerKKLST17irre,FominGSST23comp,GolovachST23model}).

-\begin{proposition}[\!\!\cite{SauST21amor,SauST21kapiI}] Let $\Fcal$ be a finite collection of graphs.
+\begin{proposition}[\cite{SauST21amor,SauST21kapiI}] Let $\Fcal$ be a finite collection of graphs.
 There exist two functions $\newfun{@differences}:\bN^4\to\bN$ and $\newfun{@deliberation}:\bN^2\to\bN$, and an algorithm with the following specifications: